Open-Transactions/protocol-docs/content/doctypes/OTmessage.md

 ## getRequest

-Get the current request number from the Notary.
-When the client doesn't know what the current one is.
+Get the current request number from the Notary, when the client doesn't know what the current one is.
+Request numbers ensure synchronization of messages, between a client and a Notary, and also reduce the risk of replay attacks.
+For example, when a client sends a message with request #100, the Notary will expect the next message from this client to use request#101.
+However, if the client sends a series of messages that do not arrive at the Notary, the next message received by the Notary from this client might be request#105.
+This is not the request number expected by the Notary and it will be rejected.
+To resync messages with the Notary, the client makes a getRequest to the Notary to check which request# the Notary is expecting.
+The client can then retry with the request# expected by the Notary.

 ## @getRequest